-Just because your dog’s last name is “Retriever” doesn’t mean he knows how to swim!
-However, you can help him beat the heat during the long dog days of summer with doggy swimming lessons.
+Just because your pup’s last name is “Retriever” doesn’t mean he knows how to swim!
+But you can help him beat the heat during the summer by teaching your dog to swim.
 That’s right!
-Kids take swimming lessons, and now your dog can, too.
+Kids take swimming lessons, and now your pooch can, too.

-Every year, an estimated 10,000 dogs drown in the United States – mostly because they easily found their way into a pool, but couldn’t find their way out.
-Just like people, once an animal is in the water, they quickly tire splashing about – so it is crucial they learn how to stay afloat or get out of the water.
+Every year, an estimated 10,000 dogs drown in the United States.
+Most of these tragedies occurred when dogs found their way into a pool, but couldn’t get out.
+Just like people, once an animal is in the water, they quickly tire splashing about.
+So, it is crucial they learn how to stay afloat or get out of the water.

 Many places around the country teach dogs to swim, and there are benefits besides safety.
-Swimming can also be a safe aerobic exercise for dogs with arthritis, recovering from surgery, or those that are overweight, since the water takes pressure off the joints while allowing them to burn calories.
+Swimming can be a safe aerobic exercise for dogs with arthritis, those recovering from surgery, or dogs that are overweight.
+In these situations, water takes pressure off the joints while allowing them to burn calories.

-Kelly Armstrong of Clever Paws Dog Training teaches dogs to swim at Camp Gone to the Dogs in Marlboro, Vermont, and says, “Swimming allows dogs to burn off excess energy.
-It is such great exercise that a lot of my clients with performance dogs (those that compete in agility, flyball, herding, frisbee, tracking and obedience) use swimming to keep their dogs in top physical condition, because the better conditioned a dog is, the less likely he is to injure himself.”
+Kelly Armstrong of Clever Paws Dog Training teaches dogs to swim at Camp Gone to the Dogs in Stowe, Vermont, and says, “Swimming allows dogs to burn off excess energy.
+It is such great exercise that a lot of my clients with performance dogs (those competing in agility, flyball, herding, frisbee, tracking and obedience) use swimming to keep their dogs in top physical condition.
+The better conditioned a dog is, the less likely he is to injure himself.”

-Lessons can also build confidence in your dog in a safe environment, but don’t all dogs just know how to swim?!
-Actually, some don’t even like to get their paws wet, while others are not naturally built for water sports.
-The short-necked, large-chested breeds like Bulldogs often have trouble keeping their heads above water, and even some Retrievers and Spaniels may need a little practice to perfect their “doggie paddle.”
+Swimming is fun for a lot of dogs, but others don’t even like to get their paws wet.
+And some breeds are not naturally built for water sports.
+The short-necked, large-chested breeds like Bulldogs can have trouble keeping their heads above water.
+And even some Retrievers and Spaniels may need a little practice to perfect their “doggie paddle.”

 So how do you determine whether your dog is a natural born swimmer?
 One telltale sign is if he insists on a raft …

-Actually, if your pooch uses only his front legs to paddle and brings his paws clear out of the water, slapping at it, swimming is not one of his inborn skills.
-With a little support from you under his belly, your pup can learn to also use his hind legs and tail when he swims.
+Actually, there’s an easy way to tell if swimming is one of your dog’s inborn skills.
+A pup that only his front legs to paddle and brings his paws clear out of the water, slapping at it, needs some help learning to swim.
+With a little support from you under his belly, your pup can learn to also use his hind legs and tail to stay afloat.

 When teaching your dog to swim, a few simple rules can make for a lifetime of fun: